jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 Testbed v0 (virtualized environment) for the 5G-CLARITY European Project.
 Based on Daniel Camps' work (from i2CAT), see https://bitbucket.i2cat.net/projects/SDWN/repos/free5gc/browse.
 Please contact Jorge Navarro-Ortiz (jorgenavarro@ugr.es) or Juan J. Ramos-Munoz (jjramos@ugr.es) for further details.

-We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel ~~5.4~~5.5, which supports the usage of the Intel Wi-Fi 6 AX201 module.
+We have also included instructions to install MPTCP in NUC (Intel NUC 10 NUC10i7FNH) using kernel ~~5.45.5~~5.4.144 (*), which supports the usage of the Intel Wi-Fi 6 AX201 module.

+(*) We have some stability problems for the Wi-Fi card before with kernel 5.4, but it seems that it is now working properly.
+So we returned to kernel 5.4 since it is the LTS version.

 Similarly, it has also been tested (scenario 1, i.e. without free5gc) using a Raspberry Pi 4 with 4 GB with Raspberry OS (64 bits), based on kernel rpi-5.5.y with support for MPTCP.

 You can find the patch for linux kernel 5.5 with MPTCP support in the [MPTCP_patches](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/tree/main/MPTCP_patches) directory.
 This patch has been submitted to the multipath-tcp.org mailing list following the instructions from [here](https://multipath-tcp.org/pmwiki.php/Developer/SubmitAPatch).
+Included as a new repo (https://github.com/jorgenavarroortiz/linux-kernel-5.5-mptcp) as suggested by the developers from multipath-tcp.org.

 You can watch a [video](https://youtu.be/_7CiYgILo1g) showing how [scenario 1](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-1-two-virtual-machines-directly-connected) works.